 The EOS 6D’s focus acquisition demonstrates all of the characteristics of a fully developed phase-detection AF system’s performance.
 The camera is able to quickly lock focus and maintains that focus with a high degree of precision in the vast majority of shooting situations.

 Reviewing hundreds of photographs taken with the 6D revealed that the majority of photos that were not sharp enough for critical use lacked critical sharpness because of movement on the part of either the subject or the camera.
-It will be difficult to photograph busy youngsters indoors, but you should be able to get some shots that are worth keeping if you keep your subjects concentrated in the centre of the frame.
+It will be difficult to photograph busy youngsters indoors, but you should be able to get some shots that are worth keeping if you keep your subjects concentrated in the center of the frame.

 However, where the 6D really shines is in its ability to acquire focus continuously in very low-light circumstances.
 This is where the 6D really shines.
-The sensitivity of the center autofocus point of a Canon camera is listed at -3 EV, which is one stop lower than any other full frame DSLR currently available.
+The sensitivity of the center autofocus point of a Canon camera is listed at -3 EV, which is one stop lower than any other full-frame DSLR currently available.
 And our use of the camera in the actual world backs up the claims made about its amazing performance.

 Even if not every owner of a 6D will find themselves routinely out shooting before dawn, there is no doubting the benefits of having a great autofocus performance in low-light inside circumstances.
 Even though an exterior AF point was used to take the picture, the focus was constantly quick and dependable throughout the whole shoot.
 The image may be found below.